PHPDublin/worlds-worst-hello-world/README.md

 ## The prize:
 A giant homemade elephphant pillow (seriously, I'm already jealous of the winner).

+## Requirements
+- A computer
+- PHP ^5.6
+- Composer
+- A desire to inflict terrible code upon your fellow devs

 ## How to play
 1. Decide wether you want to compete alone or as a team
 1. Fork this repo